 Timing of Hedge Settlements.
-In addition to the volatility described above, we could incur volatility from quarter-to-quarter associated with gains and losses on settled hedges relating to natural gas held in inventory if we choose to hedge the summer-winter spread on our retail allocated storage capacity.
+In addition to the volatility described above, we could incur volatility from quarter-to-quarter associated with gains and losses on settled hedges relating to natural gas held in inventory if we choose to hedge the summerwinter spread on our retail allocated storage capacity.
 Inventory is typically purchased and stored from April to October and withdrawn from storage from November through March.
 Since a portion of the inventory is used to satisfy delivery obligations to our fixed-price customers over the winter months, we hedge the associated price risk using a combination of NYMEX and basis derivative contracts.
-Any gains or losses associated with settled derivative contracts are reflected in the statement of operations for the period in which the contract settles as a component of cost of revenues.
+Any gains or losses associated with settled derivative contracts are reflected in the condensed combined and consolidated statement of operations for the period in which the contract settles as a component of cost of revenues.

 Customer Credit Risk.
-In many of the utility services territories where we conduct business, POR programs have been established, whereby the local regulated utility offers services for billing the customer, collecting payment from the customer and remitting payment to us.
+In many of the utility services territories where we conduct business, purchase of receivables ("POR") programs have been established, whereby the local regulated utility offers services for billing the customer, collecting payment from the customer and remitting payment to us.
 This service results in substantially all of our credit risk being linked to the applicable utility and not to our end-use customer in these territories.
-Approximately 45% and 47% of our retail revenues were derived from territories in which substantially all of our credit risk was directly linked to local regulated utility companies as of June 30, 2014 and December 31, 2013, respectively, all of which had investment grade ratings as of such date.
+Approximately 45% and 47% of our retail revenues were derived from territories in which substantially all of our credit risk was directly linked to local regulated utility companies as of September 30, 2014 and December 31,

+2013, respectively, all of which had investment grade ratings as of such date.
 During the same periods, we paid these local regulated utilities a weighted average discount of approximately 1.0% of total revenues for customer credit risk.
 In certain of the POR markets in which we operate, the utilities limit their collections exposure by retaining the ability to transfer a delinquent account back to us for collection when collections are past due for a specified period.
 If our collection efforts are unsuccessful, we return the account to the local regulated utility for termination of service.
 Under these service programs, we are exposed to credit risk related to payment for services rendered during the time between when the customer is transferred to us by the local regulated utility and the time we return the customer to the utility for termination of service, which is generally one to two billing periods.
 We may also realize a loss on fixed-price customers in this scenario due to the fact that we will have already fully hedged the customer's expected commodity usage for the life of the contract.
-We recorded accounts receivable from POR markets of \$14.5 million and \$22.1 million in accounts receivable on the combined balance sheets as of June 30, 2014 and December 31, 2013, respectively.
+We recorded accounts receivable from POR markets of \$8.6 million and \$22.1 million in accounts receivable on the condensed combined and consolidated balance sheets as of September 30, 2014 and December 31, 2013, respectively.

-In non-POR markets (and in POR markets where we may choose to direct bill our customers), we manage customer credit risk through formal credit review, in the case of commercial customers, and credit screening, deposits and disconnection for non-payment, in the case of residential customers.
-Our bad debt expense for the six months ending June 30, 2014 and 2013 was approximately 2.0% and 1.0% of non-POR market retail revenues.
-Economic conditions may affect our and our customers' ability to pay bills in a timely manner, which could increase customer delinquencies and may lead to an increase in bad debt expense.
-We also believe that bad debt expense could be negatively impacted in connection with our focus on customer acquisition in the Southwest Region gas market, which is non-POR.
-In addition, our ability to manage customer credit risk in the Southwest Region gas market is primarily through disconnection.
+In non-POR markets (and in POR markets where we may choose to direct bill our customers), we manage customer credit risk through formal credit review in the case of commercial customers, and credit screening, deposits and disconnection for non-payment, in the case of residential customers.
+Economic conditions may affect our customers' ability to pay bills in a timely manner, which could increase customer delinquencies and may lead to an increase in bad debt expense.